KalyanDath/SimHealth/README.md

 2. Sign in using allocated credentials of the hospital.
 3. Add doctors in the hospital to the system.
 4. View all pending Appointments.
-5. Access and analyze the data related to the doctors' performance, including their success rates, patient outcomes, and medical practices(TO DO).

 ## Usage - Doctors
 1. Navigate to the application's URL on your web browser.